Retaking the GMAT

 Pay attention to how the application form is coded and what test you’d like to report.
 For example, if the applicant wants to submit the GRE and the application is coded for the GMAT score fields to be optional, it may be wise to be forthcoming and indicate the total test sittings.
 GMAT scores should not have to be disclosed, only the GRE, since the GRE is what is being used for the evaluation.

-In the same scenario, the application is coded such that the GMAT score fields are required when it is indicated the test has been taken, then we recommend that the client contact the school and ask if he or she should complete the GMAT fields; the client should explain that he is reporting the GRE to be used in his or her evaluation, but did take the GMAT and wants to be truthful.
-That way, he is being upfront but also being mindful for those apps where those score fields become required.
-He and she doesn’t want to provide unnecessary information that could influence the decision.
+If the application is coded such that the GMAT score fields are required when it is indicated the test has been taken, then we recommend that the client contact the school and ask if they should complete the GMAT fields.
+The client should explain that they are reporting the GRE to be used in their evaluation but did take the GMAT and want to be truthful.
+That way, they are being upfront and mindful of those apps where score fields are required.
+They don’t want to provide unnecessary information that could influence the decision.

-Should I take the GMAT again or try the GRE?
+Should I retake the GMAT or try the GRE?

 The GMAT and GRE are two entirely different tests that don’t remotely resemble one another.
-We have had extremely quantitatively proficient clients who bombed the GMAT multiple times (one of them took it 4 times and couldn’t break 650), but then switched to the GRE and absolutely killed it.
-For example, the client who took it 4 times actually scored a 720 GMAT equivalent when converted.
-They reported both sets of scores and were accepted into the programs they had hoped for.
+We have had exceptionally quantitatively proficient clients who bombed the GMAT multiple times.
+(One took it four times and couldn’t break 650.)
+But once they switched to the GRE, they killed it.
+For example, the client who took it four times scored a 720 GMAT equivalent when converted.
+They reported both scores and were accepted into the programs they had hoped for.

-We have seen that the GRE could be a valuable differentiator and smart strategic decision for a MBA candidacy.
-MBA programs began accepting this exam to attract a wider, more diverse set of applicants.
-Because the GRE is accepted at a diverse set of graduate programs, incorporating the test into an application strategy often bolsters positioning, especially for non-traditional applicants.
-Those that submit GRE scores may be highlighting strengths outside of the more common business skill-set.
-When developing a full strategy, choosing the GRE can be another way to highlight a unique path.
+We have seen that the GRE could be a valuable differentiator and smart strategic decision for an MBA candidacy.
+MBA programs began accepting this exam to attract a broader, more diverse set of applicants.
+Because the GRE is accepted at diverse graduate programs, incorporating the test into an application strategy often bolsters positioning, especially for non-traditional applicants.
+Those who submit GRE scores may highlight strengths outside the more common business skill set.
+When developing a complete strategy, choosing the GRE can be another way to highlight a unique path.
 Try a free practice test online to assess which test is best for you.

-Hear more about how taking the GRE® General Test can be a smart strategic decision to display your quant skills from Stacy Blackman Consulting principal Esther Magna:
+Hear more about how taking the GRE® General Test can be a wise strategic decision to display your quant skills from Stacy Blackman Consulting principal Esther Magna:

 What are my options for GMAT test reinstatement or cancellation?